Gen-AI-In-Software-Development/List-Of-Units/Unit25-Cloud-Computing/README.md

 The user of the cloud resource (the one who deploys the service) only pays for the resources used.

-This use case involves attempting to deploy functions to Azure Functions[1], AWS Lambda[2], Google Cloud Platform[3], and Oracle supported open source FN Project[4].
+This use case involves attempting to deploy functions to Azure Functions[1], AWS Lambda[2], Google Cloud Platform[3], and the Oracle supported open source FN Project[4].
 If successful, we want to make calls to the functions from a local client.

 Systems such as these are called function-as-a-service (FaaS) cloud platforms.